The Geometry of the Secant Caustic of a Planar Curve: An algorithm to describe the geometry of the branches of the secant caustic

 \item Let $C$ be a branch of $\SC( M)$ passing through the origin.
 By Lemma \ref{LemPropMaxGlueSchemes} and Proposition \ref{PropAlgAlwaysGoFurhter} the maximal glueing scheme for $\C$ has the following form:

 where $p_k$, $p_l$ are inflexion points of $\M$ and $p_{k_i}\neq p_{l_i}$ for $i=1, 2, \ldots, n$.

-By Lemma 4.20 in \cite{D-Z} the maximal glueing scheme for the corresponding branch of the Wigner caustic has the following form
+By Lemma 3.20 in \cite{D-Z} the maximal glueing scheme for the corresponding branch of the Wigner caustic has the following form

-By Corollary 5.13 in \cite{D-Z} this branch of the Wigner caustic has an even number of inflexion points.
+By Theorem 4.10 in \cite{D-Z} this branch of the Wigner caustic has an even number of inflexion points.
 It means that there is an even number of points corresponding to inflexion points of $ M$ among $p_{k_1}, \ldots, p_{k_n}, p_{l_1}, \ldots, p_{l_n}$.
-Therefore by Corollary \ref{CorInflofCS} the number of inflexion points of $\C$ including $ $ and $ $ is $2$ modulo $4$.
+Therefore by Proposition \ref{CorInflofCS} the number of inflexion points of $\C$ including $ $ and $ $ is $2$ modulo $4$.

 \item It is a consequence of (i) and (iii) and Theorem \ref{ThmAlgPartBetweenIflPt}. \end{enumerate} \end{proof}